tombresee/SensorAnalysis/index.md

 **Real-World Issues** -- Filtering: There were some sensors that flat-lined at some point for a window of time (conventional malfunction), these windows were documented

 **Plotting** -- It should be understood that given the granular nature of the streaming data (every 25-30s), a single dimension single variate parameter results in over 1M observations per year.
-Thus plotting in larger window sizes required using high level plotting libraries such as Matplotlib/Seaborn, but for shorter timeframes where real-time granularity is necessary, Altair and Plotly were used.
+Thus plotting in larger window sizes required using high level plotting libraries such as Matplotlib/Seaborn, but for shorter timeframes where real-time granularity was necessary, Altair and Plotly were used.
+Plotly was also used in some cases so that the Dash version of the plots could be plotted online (heroku).

 <br>